 Veronica Jow has a lot on her plate.
 Which is just the way she likes it.

-The San Francisco-based mother of two little ones is a sports medicine physician who recently joined a health-tech startup as a medical director.
+The San Francisco-based mother of two little ones is a sports medicine physician who runs her own practice.
 But those are just her day (and night … and crack of dawn) jobs.
 She also founded a formidable women’s political activism group, Ladies of the Resistance; takes modern dance classes; and plays in a beginner’s basketball league for adults called “Never Too Late.”

 Veronica says she sometimes gets raised eyebrows for taking on so much, but she realized long ago that she’s happiest while in constant motion--and truly miserable when she feels stagnant.
 Her internal drive to help people and create real, human connections propelled her into a nontraditional career in medicine, and over time it’s allowed her to let go of things that don’t matter and jump headfirst into those that do.

 “I realized recently that I’m not motivated by taking over the world.
 I’m motivated by building things that really matter and by taking care of people.
 Being Beyonce or Jeff Bezos would be fun, I guess, but I think it’d also be a slog,” says Jow.

 The first time we met Veronica, we knew she was our kind of woman.
 She’s fiercely true to herself, whip-smart, and hard to define.
 Not to mention wry, funny, and frank.